How would Google Answer Vague Questions in Queries?

 The techniques described in this paper describe systems and methods for determining whether to respond to a query with one or more factual answers, including how to rank multiple candidate topics and answers in a way that indicates the most likely interpretation(s) of a query.

-How would Google potentially resolve this problem?
+How would Google potentially resolve vague questions problem?

 It would likely start by trying to identify one or more candidate topics from a query.
 It may try to generate, for each candidate topic, a candidate topic-answer pair that includes both the candidate topic and an answer to the query for the candidate topic.

-Note: This article has completely changed the way I view the way Google answers questions.